ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

 \subsubsection{Example pool}

-As previously mentioned, LLMs benefit from including a few examples in the prompt, showing the output that should be associated with specific inputs.
+LLMs benefit from including in the prompt a few examples showing the output that should be associated with specific inputs.
 In our case, an example represents a context situation and the corresponding consistent activities.
 We assume that the Prompt Engineer is sufficiently knowledgeable in the activity domain and, given a context description, they are capable of determining which activities are consistent.
 For each activity $a$, the Prompt Engineer populates the pool of examples $P$ with the following strategy:

-\begin{itemize} \item Define a set of examples $E_a$ (i.e. a set of tuples <$context$, $consistentActivities$>) referring to context situations that are uncommon but possible for the activity $a$ (the context may be common or uncommon for the other consistent activities) \item For each example $e \in E_a$: \begin{itemize} \item Consider $e$ as an input context for the LLM (using the system message without examples) and analyze the response about the set of consistent activities. \item If the response of the LLM is different from the consistent activities in the example, the Prompt Engineer decides whether to include $e$ in $P$ to fill the knowledge gap. \end{itemize} \end{itemize}
+\begin{itemize} \item Define a set of examples $E_a$ (i.e. a set of tuples $\langle context$, $consistentActivities \rangle$) referring to context situations that are uncommon but possible for the activity $a$ (the context may be common or uncommon for the other consistent activities) \item For each example $e \in E_a$: \begin{itemize} \item Consider $e$ as an input context for the LLM (using the system message without examples) and analyze the response about the set of consistent activities. \item If the response of the LLM is different from the consistent activities in the example, the Prompt Engineer decides whether to include $e$ in $P$ to fill the knowledge gap. \end{itemize} \end{itemize}

 Considering one activity at a time significantly simplifies the Prompt Engineer's task of generating examples.
 The number of examples created by the prompt engineer for each activity is not fixed: it depends on the activity, the available contexts, and their experience in the activity domain.
 An example is added to the pool only if the Prompt Engineer feels that the LLM is not providing a satisfactory outcome, revealing a gap in the LLM knowledge.
 We consider ``uncommon'' context situations in which an activity is rarely performed but it is still possible; these are the cases most likely not covered by the LLM.
 For instance, consider the activity \textit{running}.
 While this activity is usually performed outdoors, it may be uncommon to think that it may also performed at the gym (e.g., on a treadmill).
 In our preliminary experiments, we observed that such uncommon context for \textit{running} was often not captured by the LLM, and including it as an example improved \acronym\ outputs significantly.